Our history

 Marilú Hernández, Founder

 “We weave paths of success towards new forms of collaboration.
-Paths to innovative proposals in which the wisdom, the aesthetic sense of the Mayan culture and contemporary design are linked in unique concepts.”
+Paths towards innovative proposals in which the wisdom, the aesthetic sense of Maya culture, and contemporary design are linked in unique concepts.”

 Artisans and their work

-Each social enterprise works in a workshop with the tools to create unique handmade objects using ancestral techniques and materials from their region, carrying the history and knowledge of their land and Maya culture.
-We start with a vision of cultural rescue in harmony with the community.
+Each social enterprise works in a workshop with the tools to create, using ancestral techniques and materials specific to the region, unique handmade objects that carry the history and knowledge of their land and Maya culture.
+We start from a vision of cultural rescue in harmony with the community.
 Social enterprises work side by side with the design team to create a dialogue between the wisdom of Maya culture and contemporary design.
-Taller Maya‘s work as a platform for access to a network of fair and global trade has had a tangible impact on artisan communities in the Yucatan Peninsula.
+The work of Taller Maya as a platform for access to a network of fair and global trade has had a tangible impact on the artisan communities of the Yucatan Peninsula.

 Techniques